Hawaii officials say DNA tests drop Maui fire death count to 97 – KION546

 “The numbers start a little too high on the morgue side and eventually settles until at some point it’s going to be a final accurate number.
 I would say we’re not quite there yet,” Byrd said.

-Stuelpnagel said people working on the identification process are trying to “reunify people to have them as whole as they’re able to be,” before the remains are returned to their loved ones.

-The work to reunite fire victims with families involves more than just DNA tests, officials said.
-Anthropologists are assisting, and officials are gathering clues from dental work and medical devices like pacemakers when possible.

-Authorities expressed relief at having a better grasp on the number of dead and those still unaccounted for in the wildfire.
+Authorities expressed relief at having a better grasp on the number of dead and those still unaccounted for in the Aug.
+8 blaze.

 “For the very first time … we legitimately have a chance to identify every single person we lost and to reunite them with their family,” Pelletier said.
 “And so in the midst of all this tragedy, there’s a little ray of hope right there and so that really is incredible.”